hortonworks/cloudbreak/docs/recipes.md

 Pre and post scripts are regular shell scripts, and must be executable.

 To configure recipe or recipe groups in Cloudbreak you have to create a descriptive JSON file and send it to Cloudbreak via our shell.
+On web interface you could skip this step, just fill the required fields.
 ```
 {
   "name": "[recipe-name]",